databinding-gmbh/T4.FileManager.VisualStudio/docs/10-logging-and-main-output.file.md

-You now get a log with all important steps of the file generation in the output window of Visual Studio and in the file *YourTemplateName.txt*.
+You now get a log with all important steps of the file generation in the output window of Visual Studio and in the file ***yourTemplate.txt***.

-You can write your own log messages with the Log() method:
+You can write your own log messages with the *Log()* method:

 `<# fileManager.Log("My custom log info for {0}", itm); #>`